Health education: History

 It is often thought that health education began with the beginning of healthcare in the earliest parts of history as knowledge was passed from generation to generation.
-Preserved texts from ancient civilizations in China, India, Egypt, Greece, Rome, Persia and others contain information regarding various diseases, their treatments, and even preventative measures.
+Some people might be surprised to hear that health education's roots date back to the Greeks between the sixth and fourth century B.C.E.
+They shifted their focus away from superstitious and supernatural conceptions of health and toward the physiological causes of ailments, according to documents that have been uncovered.
+They discussed how physical health, social settings, and human behavior are connected to preventing disease and sustaining good health.
+The Greeks wanted to empower people and communities by establishing supportive settings and regulations that would promote taking medication and upholding healthy behaviors.
+They did this by educating people about their health and developing their skills.
+Other preserved texts from ancient civilizations in China, India, Egypt, Rome, Persia also contain information regarding various diseases, their kinds of treatments, and even preventative measures.
 The first medical school was later founded at the end of the 8th century in Salerno, Italy and focused a significant portion of its curriculum on proper hygiene and healthy lifestyles.
 Much later, Johann Guttenberg's printing press paved the way for making educational materials more accessible as some of the first things to be printed were treatises regarding health.
 Informational materials containing information about hygiene and healthy lifestyle choices became popular as a tool to combat epidemics.
 In the 19th century, "awareness-rising" began to increase to improve the knowledge of the average people regarding health and other topics.
 As medicine has continued to progress, with new fields being created to address new problems, so too has methods of providing health education.

 Prior to the 1960s, the physician was primarily in charge and the patients were expected to have a passive role in their own health decisions.
 In 1976, the Patient Education and Counseling journal was founded and the concept of health education began to really take off.
 It was around this time that it became apparent that if patients are informed about their health, they could improve it through various lifestyle changes.
 In the 1980s, patient advocacy groups drew attention to the issue of patients' rights such as the right to be informed about health conditions and the potential options for care.
 The 1990s fully brought about the shared decision making model present in healthcare settings today, including the emergence of electronic health communication.
 Lastly, in the 21st century, there has been an emergence of associations designated as platforms for promoting health education and communication.